boyerjason700/MechaCarChallenge/README.md

 - Alternative Hypothesis- MechaCar produces less emissions than its competition

 What statistical test would you use to test the hypothesis?
 And why?
-- T Tests can be ran between MechaCar and individual copmetitors to show direct comparisions
+- T Tests can be ran between MechaCar and individual competitors to show direct comparisons
-- ANOVA can be ran between MechaCar and multiple competitiors to show overall comparisions
+- ANOVA can be ran between MechaCar and multiple competitors to show overall comparisons

 What data is needed to run the statistical test?
 - Emissions from both MechaCar and its competitors